Hilbert Circle Theatre

-After an extensive renovation, the theater reopened on October 12, 1984, as the home of the Indianapolis Symphony Orchestra.
-In 1996, Stephen and Tomisue Hilbert endowed the theater, which was renamed the Hilbert Circle Theatre.
+In 1996, Stephen and Tomisue Hilbert made a significant gift to endow the theater, which was then renamed the Hilbert Circle Theatre.

-Today, the intimate size of the Hilbert Circle Theatre – the hall contains 1,660 seats – and stage area customized specially for the Orchestra create a superb venue for live performances.
+Today, the 1,660-seat Hilbert Circle Theatre and stage area is customized for the needs of an Orchestra and is an outstanding venue for live musical performances of all kinds.
 The hall, lobbies and Wood Room facility are available during non-performance dates for meetings, seminars, receptions, concerts or public/private functions.
 Tours are also available.

 Make a Gift